SerenTera/Minor-Proxy-Modules/DataCenter-Json-extracter/README.md

 - arrayprop='String'		    	//Property Name of the array (the first word you see)
 - skipblank=true				      //Skips the entry if string is blank.

 Currently edited to combine StrSheet_Item in data center to generate a JSON file to match item strings to their id.
+See attaced sample for output generated.